 What puts a smile on my face and worries behind me, if only for a few minutes or an hour?

-There is the cashier at the market who speaks French, and we chat, smiling and laughing, as he runs my items and then I pay.
+There is the cashier at the market who speaks French, and we chat, smiling and laughing, as he scans my items and bags them up.
 There are the phone calls from my sons that tell me they’re happy and yes, they’re safe — as “safe” as they can be.
-There is the physical therapist who shows me a video clip of his two-year-old daughter as she runs gleefully through the house after her bath, and in her mirth and her giggling, I feel pure joy.
+There is the physical therapist who plays me a video clip of his two-year-old daughter as she runs gleefully through the house after her bath, and in her mirth and her giggling, I feel joy.

 And as that same physical therapist continues to work his magic on an old injury that has caused me years of pain — a process that is slow, sometimes grueling, and requires patience as I sit, tapping into my phone like this — my mere mention of wishing I had a cup of coffee brings him to a halt.
 “Black?” he asks.
 I nod.
 Then he disappears for a minute into the staff area and returns with a steaming cup of Joe, just the way I like it.
 And with it, a slice of lemon cake, which he presents to me with a grin.